Sofía Suescun

-Sofía Suescun Galdeano (born Pamplona, July 4, 1996) is a Spanish television personality, model, and influencer who became known after competing in Gran Hermano 16, where she was the winner.
+Sofía Suescun Galdeano (born July 4, 1996) is a Spanish television personality, model, and influencer who became known after competing in Gran Hermano 16, where she was the winner.
 Since then, she has participated as a collaborator and presenter on several television programs.

 Biography

 Sofia Suescun Galdeano was born in Pamplona (Navarra) on July 4, 1996.
 Before taking part in the sixteenth season of Gran Hermano in Spain.
 In the contest, she won the affection of the public and ended up being the winner of the edition.

 Professional career

 Leap into fame

 With the title of champion of the reality TV contest under her belt, she began to receive offers from the main Mediaset España, network, participating as a tronista and later as a love advisor on Mujeres y hombres y viceversa.
 In addition, she also occasionally appeared in programs such as Sálvame or Sábado Deluxe.
 After becoming a tabloid personality, she was selected to participate in Supervivientes 2018.
 In this new reality and survival contest, she won again the votes of the public, becoming the winner of the edition.